ccs-amsterdam/r-course-material/tutorials/R_test-theory_1_cfa.md

 technically structural equation models!).

 The lavaan syntax is straightforward.
 First, we define each latent factor in one string.
-In this example, the model syntax only contains three ‘latent variable definitions’.
-Each formula has the following
+In this example, the model syntax will contain five ‘latent variable definitions’.
+Each latent variable formula has the following format:
-format:

 `latent variable =~ indicator1 + indicator2 + ... + indicator_n`